 Does your organization have robust processes and procedures in place to identify and contain threats in your environment?
 Are you confident that these processes can prevent security incidents and data breaches caused by common attack methods like malware, ransomware, DoS attacks, phishing attacks, and more?

 Establishing a strong intrusion detection and prevention system (IDPS) – although they are sometimes separately referred to as intrusion detection systems (IDS) and intrusion prevention systems (IPS) – is a core component to any cybersecurity strategy.

 First, let’s take a look at what an intrusion detection and prevention system is, and then we’ll discuss what type of intrusion detection and prevention system your organization should consider using.

 What is an Intrusion Detection and Prevention System?

-As part of your cybersecurity strategy, an intrusion detection and prevention system is used to do what it sounds like: detect and prevent intrusions into your environment.
+IDPS solutions are usually deployed behind an organization’s firewall to identify threats that pass through the network’s first line of defense.
 Typically, an intrusion detection and prevention system accomplishes this by using a device or software to gather, log, detect, and prevent suspicious activity.

 What Type of Intrusion Detection and Prevention System Do You Need?

 When determining which type of intrusion detection and prevention system your organization should use, you’ll need to consider factors like the characteristics of the network environment, the goals and objectives for using an IDPS, and current organization security policies.
 Ultimately, there are two types of IDS/IPS: network-based and host-based.
 A network-based IDPS runs on network segments, including wireless or any other network that is selected.
 A host-based IDPS, on the other hand, runs on servers.
 The four common types of IDPS, as defined by NIST, include the following: